AgenticFinLab/lmbase/README.md

 # Overview
-`llmpebase` is a unified platform designed to support experiments with various reasoning methods for large language models (LLMs) in problem-solving.
+`lmbase` is a unified platform designed to support experiments with various reasoning methods for large language models (LLMs) in problem-solving.
 This codebase is designed to be _easy to use_ and ensures fair comparisons across methods.
 It provides modular components that facilitate the implementation of new reasoning algorithms and their application to diverse datasets across various tasks for comprehensive evaluation.

 ## Code structure
-The structure of `llmpebase` is
+The structure of `lmbase` is

     .
     ├── configs                         # Configuration files to be used ├── examples                        # Implemented examples
-    ├── llmpebase                       # The source code of `llmpebase` └──── datasets                       # Datasets
+    ├── lmbase                       # The source code of `lmbase` └──── datasets                       # Datasets
     └──── models                         # LLMs, prompting, and thought structures └──── exactor                        # To extract the result from the output